Super Lawyers - Badge

 Severity of Injuries

 Your settlement amount will depend on the severity of the injuries and their impact on your daily life.
 Food poisoning may lead to minor inconveniences like diarrhea and nausea for some.
-Others, however, may experience more serious, life-threatening injuries, like meningitis or arthritis.
+Severe cases, however, may result in life-threatening injuries, like meningitis or reactive arthritis.
 The severity of your injuries and how they impact your future will significantly affect the value of your case.

 Types of Damages